yenon118/AlleleCatalog/README.md

 Mandatory Positional Argumants:
     NUMBER_OF_JOBS                          - the number of jobs
     CONFIGURATION_FILE                      - a configuration file
-    SNAKEMAKE_FILE                          - the snakyVC.smk file that sit inside this repository
+    SNAKEMAKE_FILE                          - the AlleleCatalog.smk file that sit inside this repository
 ```

 ## Examples